 What exactly is blood?
 Blood is a fluid substance whose duty’s to carry nutrients and oxygen to all the tissues while shutting away all the metabolic waste such as the carbon dioxide.
 It is made up of water, cells, proteins, glucose, fats, hormones, vitamins, minerals and amino acids.

-The bottom part of the blood is where the red blood cells (erythrocytes) would settle; the small layer which is in the middle made of leukocytes is the red blood cells; and then lastly, the plasma.
-These layers made up the blood 45 percent, less than 45 percent, and 55 percent by volume.
+The bottom part of the blood is where the red blood cells (erythrocytes) would settle; the small layer which is in the middle made of leukocytes are the platelets; and then lastly, the plasma.
+These layers made up the blood 45 percent, less than 10 percent, and 55 percent by volume.
 All parts of the blood have its function and tasks to do.
 An abnormality found in the blood may cause serious problems which can be life-threatening.
 Many times, the underlying cause can be easily detected and curable, but there are some that signal more serious, such as low platelet count.

 What are Platelets?